-We investigate the use of data mining techniques in order to supplement our knowledge-based system.
-To this end, we use an annotated corpus to mine patterns related to NEs.
+We investigated the use of data mining techniques in order to supplement our knowledge-based system.
+For this purpose, we use an annotated corpus to mine patterns related to NEs.
 Sentences are considered as sequences of items (this precludes extraction of patterns accross sentences).
 An item is either a word from natural language (e.g. "admitted", "Newton") or a tag delimiting NE categories (e.g., <pers>, </pers> or <loc>).
-The annotated corpus $\mathcal{D}$ is a multiset of sequences.
+The annotated corpus \mathcal{D} is a multiset of sequences based on those items.

 Preprocessing steps enrich the corpus by (1) using lexical resources (lists of toponyms, anthroponyms and so on) and (2) lemmatizing and applying a POS tagger.
-This results in a multidimensional corpus where a token may gradually be generalized to its lemma, POS or lexical category.
-Figure 3 illustrates this process on the words sequence 'moved to <loc> London </loc>'.
+This results in a multidimensional corpus where a token may be gradually generalized to its lemma, POS or lexical category.
+For instance, Figure 3 illustrates this process on the extract 'moved to <loc> London </loc>'.